 Camping, hiking, boating and a great beach

-And thank the farmers when you do.
+And remember to thank the farmers when you do.

 AFFILIATE DISCLOSURE